matthew-hoffmain/cyforge/README.md

 # cyforge
-Cyforge is a codeless design tool for building and running AI pipelines.
-Prompt engineering is the most pervasive method for tooling general purpose language models into autonomous agents.
-Organizing your AI control scheme as a flow chart allows you to have greater oversight over the context that models are using to determine their responses.
+`cyforge` is a python Package for building and running AI pipelines in Python.

+The `cyforge` module can be used sepearately from the `flask-back` and `react-front` repos, which act as an example application of the base package.

 ![image](https://github.com/user-attachments/assets/553535fd-9cbb-45a3-a22b-5746c0d6f26f)